MKme/tt04-submission-template/README.md

 I want to support the tinytapeout initiative and also spread the knowledge on how to make fun projects and learn new skills.
 Having made ones' own IC is quite cool.

+## How it works
+Can be used as a simple puzzle demo or as a safety chain/interlock on equipment.
+Being hardware interlocks without microcontroller logic it should be acceptable in some industry certifications.
+The high or low input can be tied to the sensors and switches in the safety chain.
+Only when all are in the desired state will the output be OKAY/HIGH.
+NO and NC switches/sensors can be tied to the appropriate pins.

+## How to test
+Provide below inputs on the required pins to activate output
+## IO

+# Input Output Bidirectional
+0 HIGH HIGH none
+1 LOW NA none
+2 HIGH NA none
+3 HIGH NA none
+4 LOW NA none
+# Input Output Bidirectional
+5 HIGH NA none
+6 LOW NA none
+7 HIGH NA none

 # What is Tiny Tapeout?